jpwerka/web-backend-api/web-backend-api/README.md

 }
 ```

-`shared/app-web-backend-api.module.ts` is the module used for production configuration.
+File `shared/app-web-backend-api.module.ts` is the module used for production configuration.
 ```typescript
 import { ModuleWithProviders, NgModule } from '@angular/core';